bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 > “a SaaS-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.”

 Sounds familiar?
-If you remove "vendor-specific" from the description above, the rest of that statement describes a subset of what any SIEM tool already provides out of the box.
+If you remove "vendor-specific" and "licensed" from the description above, the rest of that statement describes a subset of what any SIEM tool already provides out of the box.
 Does any of that really warrant coming up with yet another acronym and further complicating matters for engineers and business professionals alike?

 To further clarify things for myself, I started breaking down the main components of each of each toolset in order to see how much overlap we're dealing with.
-I have used a bold typeface for core components, and italic for the additional features I've seen across different products.
+I have used a bold font for core components, and italic for the additional features I've seen across different products.

 |               | EPP                 | EDR                    | NDR            | XDR                      | SIEM                         |